 You are working for a large, international airline.
 In conversation with a representative of your favorite publisher at a conference, said representative asks you to quantify demand and supply on the route Arlanda-Brisbane.
-He is surprised to hear that you cannot easily quantify the demand and supply, as he easily can, for example, for his newest bestseller in November in Sweden.
+He is surprised to hear that you cannot easily quantify the demand and supply, as he easily can for, for example, his newest bestseller in November in Sweden.
 Give your conversation partner a detailed explanation on dichotomy of demand and supply in the airline industry, and connect to what distinguishes the airline industry from the publishing industry.
+Max. one A4 page text!